xg-chu/GAGAvatar/README.md

 ## Acknowledgements
 Some part of our work is built based on FLAME, StyleMatte, EMICA and VGGHead.
 The GAGAvatar Logo is designed by Caihong Ning.
-We thank you for sharing their wonderful code and their wonderful work.
+We also thank the following projects for sharing their great work.
 - **FLAME**: https://flame.is.tue.mpg.de
 - **StyleMatte**: https://github.com/chroneus/stylematte
 - **EMICA**: https://github.com/radekd91/inferno